-Matt LaBranche, the most successful coach in the history of the Western New England University baseball program, has found immediate success as the sixth head coach in the 68-year history of the Eastern Connecticut State University program.
+Matt LaBranche, the most successful coach in the history of the Western New England University baseball program, has found immediate success as the sixth head coach in the 69-year history of the Eastern Connecticut State University program, looking to lead the Warriors to their third Little East Conference tournament title in five years in 2018.

 In recognition of LaBranche's immediate success, the American Baseball Coaches' Association (ABCA) and New England Intercollegiate Baseball Association (NEIBA) named him co-Coach-of-the-Year in New England in 2014 and the Little East Conference selected him as its Coach-of-the-Year, as well.

-LaBranche has averaged 29.8 wins in 17 seasons as a collegiate head coach, attaining the 500-win standard with a 5-1 LEC win over Rhode Island College at the Eastern Baseball Stadium on April 23, 2016.
+In 18 seasons as a Division III head coach, LaBrance has compiled a 68.0 winning percentage and has totalled 528 victories, which rank him third in New England among active Division III coaches in the former category and seventh in the latter category.
+LaBranche has averaged 29.3 wins in 18 seasons as a collegiate head coach, attaining the 500-win standard with a 5-1 LEC win over Rhode Island College at the Eastern Baseball Stadium on April 23, 2016.
+His first win of 2018 represents his 100th in charge of the Eastern program.

 In 2014, the Warriors were ranked No. 1 in the final NCAA Division III New England Regional poll, and first in the NEIBA Coaches' Poll and tenth in the ABCA/Collegiate Baseball Top 30 polls after sweeping the LEC tournament championship.
 That year, Eastern posted its 13th season of at least 30 wins in 14 years and its 30th since 1973, finishing 32-9 and recording its second-best winning percentage in the last ten years.
 In all, five Eastern players were named to the ABCA All-New England Region team, three to the NEIBA Senior All-Star Game and five to the All-LEC squad (four of them being selected to the first team).